CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 In high rise office buildings and in occupancy group E high rise buildings:

-(a) Illuminated exit signs complying with [section 27-386](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-386 Directional Sign Design) of this subchapter shall be placed in stairwells with horizontal extensions to indicate the transition from vertical to horizontal direction and at turns along the horizontal path.
+(a) Illuminated exit signs complying with [section 27-386](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-386-directional-sign-design) of this subchapter shall be placed in stairwells with horizontal extensions to indicate the transition from vertical to horizontal direction and at turns along the horizontal path.

-(b) A supplementary sign complying with sections [27-394](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-394 Stair RE-Entry Signs in Office Buildings) and [27-395](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-395 Materials for Signs) of this subchapter, except that the lettering and numerals shall be at least one inch high, indicating the location of a recessed re-entry door, shall be securely attached on the wall of the landing that faces the evacuee on the stairs.
+(b) A supplementary sign complying with sections [27-394](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-394-stair-re-entry-signs-in-office-buildings) and [27-395](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-395-materials-for-signs) of this subchapter, except that the lettering and numerals shall be at least one inch high, indicating the location of a recessed re-entry door, shall be securely attached on the wall of the landing that faces the evacuee on the stairs.

-(c) In stairs where there is no entry or exiting from such stair for more than four floors, a sign complying with sections [27-394](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-394 Stair RE-Entry Signs in Office Buildings) and [27-395](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-395 Materials for Signs), except that the lettering and numerals shall be at least one inch high, shall be securely attached at the beginning of the descent into such portion of the stair on the wall of the landing that faces the evacuee on the stairs stating the location of the next re-entry or exiting floor.
-On each floor within such portion of the stair a sign complying with sections [27-392](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-392 Floor Numbering Signs) and [27-395](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-395 Materials for Signs) shall be securely attached to the wall of the landing that faces the evacuee on the stairs approximately five feet above the floor indicating the floor number.
+(c) In stairs where there is no entry or exiting from such stair for more than four floors, a sign complying with sections [27-394](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-394-stair-re-entry-signs-in-office-buildings) and [27-395](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-395-materials-for-signs), except that the lettering and numerals shall be at least one inch high, shall be securely attached at the beginning of the descent into such portion of the stair on the wall of the landing that faces the evacuee on the stairs stating the location of the next re-entry or exiting floor.
+On each floor within such portion of the stair a sign complying with sections [27-392](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-392-floor-numbering-signs) and [27-395](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-395-materials-for-signs) shall be securely attached to the wall of the landing that faces the evacuee on the stairs approximately five feet above the floor indicating the floor number.

 (d) Signs shall be readily visible from the egress direction.